PasanBhanu/lecture-hall-assistant-dashboard/README.md

 + Chathura Dilshan
 + Hiranya Panawenna

 This project is to overcome the common audio issues in lecture halls in developing countries.
-This system detect audio levels of the speaker and background and control the amplifier audio level automatically and continiously throughout the lecture.
+This system detects audio levels of the speaker and background and control the amplifier audio level automatically and continuously throughout the lecture.
 Not only that but also this system has a local file server to share lecture materials with students when there is no internet connection to the lecture hall and control lights and fans via their mobile phones.

 ![alt text](https://i.ibb.co/Czgfc9Z/image.png "IEEESS12 2018 Results")